List append() Method in Python Explained with Examples

 Example 6: Pushing a Python Dictionary to a List

 In the previous example, we add the tuple to an existing list.
-Still, in this, we will add one dictionary corresponding to the key value type of data structure, and the operation can be easily done.
+In this, we will still add one dictionary corresponding to the key value type of data structure, making the operation easy to perform.
 Also, observe that there are different types of elements according to the data type in the list.
 The indicated list can be heterogeneous, which means it can store elements of different data types.

 # Created a list